PeterSK-bit/note-string-parser/README.md

 ---

+## Disclaimer
+> I'm not a musician, just a hobbyist with an interest in electronics and coding.
+> So, if some notes or timing seem off, it's totally possible.
+> This was a fun experiment, and contributions or corrections are welcome.

+---

 ## Use Cases

 - ESP32, Arduino, Raspberry Pi buzzer playback
 - Educational sound experiments
 - Converting text-based music into timing instructions

+### Target Use Case
+Designed for use in MicroPython or Arduino projects, especially on the ESP32, where you want to play simple tunes using a buzzer.

 ---